;

 Core Courses

-All AM M.S. students must complete the following core courses.
-All non-seminar 5-credit core courses (AM 212A, AM 213A, AM 213B, and AM 214) must be taken for letter grades.
+All AM M.S. students must complete the following core courses: four regular courses (AM 212, AM 213A, AM 213B, AM 224), as well as one quarter of seminar course AM 280B, and one quarter of AM 296, during which they work on their M.S. project.
+All four non-seminar courses must be taken for letter grades.

 5